PRO-2684/gadgets/github_plus/README.md

 - Simply select `Public Repositories (read-only)` under `Repository access` tab, which is the default setup.
 An example image is shown below for reference.
 - Do note that this script won't be able to add additional information on private repositories.
 - Remember to *generate a new token when it expires*.
+- Use a personal access token on a mirror site at your own risk.

 Example setup for personal access token: